Khuman Pokpa: Cults and pantheons

 Among many, one of the most important pantheons of God Khuman Pokpa is in Mayang Imphal.
 Mayang Imphal is the ancient capital of the kingdom of the Khuman Salai.

 Worship

 In ancient times, God Khuman Pokpa was worshipped for good health and prosperity.
-According to the beliefs of the fishermen of the Karang Island, diseases with unexplainable causes are caused by gods and goddesses.
-According to their beliefs, the danger of natural calamities, epidemics, diseases and other miseries are all due to the getting angry of gods and goddesses.
-The reasons for their anger are usually because of not performing rites and rituals.
+According to the beliefs of the fishermen of the Karang Islands, diseases with unexplainable causes are caused by gods and goddesses.
+According to their beliefs, the danger of natural calamities, epidemics, diseases and other miseries are all due to the anger of gods and goddesses.
+The reasons for their anger are usually due the negletct of rites and rituals.

 Festival

-The religious festival of Lai Haraoba is celebrated in honor of God Khuman Pokpa in the Karang Islands.
+The religious festival of Lai Haraoba is celebrated in honor of Khuman Pokpa in the Karang Islands.
 The celebration lasts for ten consecutive days during the month of September.
-In modern days, the celebration draws attention to a large number of tourists.
+In the modern day, the celebration draws the attention of a large number of tourists.